sentenial/developer-docs/README.md

 ```
 6) Work on the changes you wish to make to the project
 7) Commit your change to the feature branch you created in step 4 when you are happy with the changes. docker runs Jekyll on localhost:4000 you can observe the changes you make in the browser at this URL.
 Once you are happy with the changes you can commit them.
+You will need to add changes to a commit before making a commit.
+See [docs](https://git-scm.com/docs/git-add) for details of adding files to a commit.

 ```
 git commit -m "my commit message".
 ```